labgem/PPanGGOLiN/docs/user/Modules/moduleOutputs.md

 |module_id| The module identifier|
 |spot_id| the spot identifier|

-The file 'modules_RGP_lists.tsv' lists RGPs that have the same modules.
+The file `modules_RGP_lists.tsv` lists RGPs that have the same modules.
 Those RGPs can have different gene families, however they will not have any other module than those that are indicated.
 The format of the 'modules_RGP_lists.tsv' is the following:

 |column|description|
 |------|------------|